Expense Tracker

 Save the recurring parts once

-Store the paychecks, bills, subscriptions, debt payments, and card settings you expect so the next month is faster to build.
+Store the paychecks, bills, subscriptions, debt payments, and card settings you expect so the next month starts from something solid.

 03